tarantool/expirationd/README.md

   only affects the current node and does not update values in the clusterwide configuration.
 The manual change will be overwritten by a next `apply_config` call.
+* You can use persistent functions (i.e. created by `box.schema.func.create`).
+  When configuring, role tries firstly get function from global namespace (`_G`) and if function was not found then role tries search in `box.func` for function with the same name.

+  Be careful!
+At the moment of validating and applying config of expirationd role all persistent functions must be created before, so to configure cartridge application correctly you must do it in two steps: at the first step you have to confgure migrations with creating persistent functions and run them, at the second one put expirationd config.
 * The role stops all expirationd tasks on an instance on the role termination.
 * The role can automatically start or kill old tasks from the role
   configuration: